nabto/dotnet-client-api/src/NabtoClient/readme.txt

 http://www.nabto.com

-Support for .NET4.0 and .NET4.5.
+Support for .NET4.5 and .Net core 1.5.

-Includes the Nabto.Client interface and copies Nabto Client library dll and assets to the active projects debug and release folders.
+Includes the Nabto.Client interface and copies Nabto Client library dll to the active projects debug and release folders.
+If you are running .NET4.5 you will need to run publish to get the library published to the output folder.

-If you get the **"AuthorizationManager check failed"** warning while installing this package, you need to use the "Set-ExecutionPolicy unrestricted" to support running PowerShell scripts from Nuget.
-NOTE: PowerShell scripts run by Visual Studio will not execute on a network attached drive.

 Example of using the Nabto Client to fetch a Nabto URL: